-All of the following plans shall be presented with the project's images in the same single PDF file smaller than 4 MB to form the submission.
-Provide a site plan, on a small scale, showing the project and its immediate context.
-Also provide a floor plan(s) and one or more sections sufficient to explain design solutions.
-Plans can be drawn on any scale in any medium, but the scale must be indicated graphically.
+All of the following plans shall be presented with the project's images in the same single PDF file not to exceed 20 MB.
+Provide a site plan showing the building and its immediate context.
+Include a building section and provide floor plans with a graphic scale and an orientation arrow.